 Página de Wikipedia: http://bit.ly/TRiveraWiki

 Tomás Rivera: Social Mobility Through Education (vídeo): http://bit.ly/TRiveraVideo

 Página de Wikipedia: http://bit.ly/CTafollaWiki

 Carmen Tafolla – A Life in Letters Documentary (vídeo): http://bit.ly/CTafollaVideo

 Paso 2.
 Now, with the information you have gathered, create a conceptual map (http://bit.ly/ConceptMapWiki) that highlights the similarities among these educators.

 - What aspects of their lives are emphasized in their personal stories?

 - With whom do you identify the most?
 Why?

 In this section, you will listen to and view two children’s books on the childhood experiences of Dr. Francisco Jiménez and Dr. Tomás Rivera.
 What did Francisco and Tomás have in common?
-Bare this question in mind when you watch the videos.
+Bear this question in mind when you watch the videos.